ibm-cloud-docs/vmwaresolutions/services/fsa_considerations.md

 # (Deprecated) FortiGate Security Appliance
 {: #fsa_considerations}

 Automated deployment of the FortiGate Security Appliance service is deprecated.
-Use the {{site.data.keyword.cloud}} catalog to order and configure the FortiGate Security Appliance service.
-For more information, see [FortiGate Security Appliance](https://cloud.ibm.com/catalog/infrastructure/fortigate-security-appliance-group).
+For a similar service, consider the FortiGate Virtual Appliance, which is also deployed automatically.
+For more information, see [FortiGate Virtual Appliance](/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_considerations).
 {:deprecated}

 The FortiGate Security Appliance service deploys a pair of FortiGate Security Appliance (FSA) 300 series devices in a highly available mode to provide firewall, routing, NAT, and VPN services to protect all the servers and virtual machines on the public VLAN of your instances.